ThyCowLord/ThyCowLord.github.io/blog.md

 ## Entry Four: Dated Monday February Sixth
 It's complete!
 It's called nmp, you can find it [here](https://github.com/ThyCowLord/nmp) There are instructions, so go check that out.
+It works by taking the current time, taking another time, and doing a mathematical operation, and it has not produced the same number twice.
+However, if someone has the time right down to the microsecond, they may be able to steal the data.
+Working to fix that in the next update.

 ## Entry Three: Dated Monday February Sixth